Mutual Fund Trust

 In some situations, a mutual fund trust cannot elect to have its taxation year end on December 15, such as when the trust ceases to be resident in Canada or is subject to a loss restriction event.

-Under section 1121.1 of the Taxation Act, a mutual fund trust may designate, for the year, an amount in respect of a particular unit.
+Under the Taxation Act, a mutual fund trust may designate, for the year, an amount in respect of a particular unit.
 This amount must not:

 - be greater than the portion of the cost base reductions of all the units (for example, capital distributions) for previous years;